TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 - Data Parsing and Processing:
 The onboard Python-based parsing software reliably interprets captured packets and extracts metadata such as drone ID, coordinates, and operator information.
 - Communication:
-Using HTTPS protocols, the system successfully transmits parsed data to the central database/server, facilitating aggregation, visualization, and historical logging.
+Using TCP protocols, the system successfully transmits parsed data to the central database/server, facilitating aggregation, visualization, and historical logging.
 - Human Interaction:
 Through terminal access (either direct or remote), developers and administrators can perform system checks, update software, or review logs.